 • Items within an essay set may be related to each other.
-Two examples are presented:
+Two examples are presented in the next slides:

-Example 1
+• Example 1

 Item 1 is a multiple-choice question:

 The bond that best meets the advisor's objective is: (You will be asked to justify this response when answering the next question.)